 Perceptions that have no direct external cause-seeing, hearing, smelling, tasting, or feeling things that do not exist-are hallucinations.
-Hypnosis, meditation, certain drugs, withdrawal from a drug to which PSYCHOLOG hallucinations: perceptions that have no direct external cause one has become addicted, and psychological breakdown may produce hallucinations.
-Hallucinations can also occur under normal conditions.
-People hallucinate when they are dreaming and when they are deprived of the opportunity to sleep.
-Periods of high emotion, concentration, or fatigue may also produce false sensations and perceptions.
-For example, truck drivers on long hauls have been known to swerve suddenly to avoid stalled cars that do not exist.
-Even daydreams involve mild hallucinations.
+Hypnosis, meditation, certain drugs, withdrawal from a drug to which hallucinations: perceptions that have no direct external cause

-Student Web Activity

-Visit the Understanding Psychology Web site at psychology.glencoe.com and click on Chapter 7-Student Web Activities for an activity about altered states of consciousness.
+Student Web Activity Visit the Understanding Psychology Web site at glencoe.com and click on Chapter 7-Student Web Activities for an activity about altered states of consciousness.